 A small business owner is busy!
 They don’t have time to chase past customers or cold prospects.
 They don’t have time to make sure they provide an excellent customer experience every single time.

-Things fall through the cracks, important tasks get forgotten.
+Things fall through the cracks, and important tasks get forgotten.

-In AllClients you can set up automated workflows to do all the tasks you know you need to do, but don’t have time.
+In AllClients you can set up automated workflows to do all the tasks you know you need to do, but don’t have time for.
 And the best part is that you don’t need a computer guru or programmer to set up, run and manage the workflows…you can do it yourself!

 CRM Myth #3: